Automattic/vip-governance-plugin/README.md

 ## Endpoints

-The examples in the below endpoints are using the rule file found in the example rule file [above](#restrictions).

 ### `vip-governance/v1/<role>/rules`

 This endpoint is used to return the combined rules for a given role.
 This API is utilized by the settings page to visualize merged default and role rules for a selected role.
 It's only available to users with the `manage_options` permission.